MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-entra.md

 ### Part 2: Configure Workday and Microsoft Entra attribute mappings

-In this section, you will configure how user data flows from Workday to Microsoft Entra ID for cloud-only users.
+In this section, you'll configure how user data flows from Workday to Microsoft Entra ID for cloud-only users.

 1. On the Provisioning tab under **Mappings**, click **Synchronize Workers to Microsoft Entra ID**.